reallzs/MyGithubTest/readme.txt

 push test
 A rainy day
 Creating a new branch dev.
-Creating a new branch is quick & simple.
+Creating a new branch is quick AND simple.
+Master branch.